takahirox/tiny-web-metaverse/packages/client/Readme.md

 bitECS doesn't support non-numeric data types natively.
 If you want to use non-numeric data type, use [Component Proxy](https://github.com/NateTheGreatt/bitECS/blob/master/docs/INTRO.md#-component-proxy) style.
-We use static `get` method to reuse Proxy instance to maintain high performance iteration.
+(Our Component Proxy style is not exactly same as the bitECS one but inspired by it.)We use static `get` method to reuse Proxy instance to maintain high performance iteration.

 ```typescript
 // src/components/foo.ts